jbenninghoff/cluster-validation/README.md

 Complete Pre-Installation Checks
 --------------------------------
-When all subsystem tests have passed and met expectations, there may be an example install script in the pre-install folder that can be modified and used for a scripted install.
-Otherwise, follow the instructions from the mapr.com web site for cluster installation.
+When all subsystem tests have passed and met expectations, there is an example install script in the pre-install folder that can be modified and used for a scripted install.
+Otherwise, follow the instructions from the doc.mapr.com web site for cluster installation.

 Post install tests are in the post-install folder.
 The primary tests are RWSpeedTest and TeraSort.
 Scripts to run each are